Vipeholm experiments: History

-The sugar experiment lasted for two years.
-In 1949, the trials were revised again, now to test a more "normal" carbohydrate-rich diet.
-By then, the teeth of about fifty of the 660 subjects in the experiment had been completely ruined.
+The sugar experiment lasted until 1949 when the trials were revised again, now to test a more "normal" carbohydrate-rich diet.
+By then, the teeth of about fifty of the 660 subjects in the experiment had been completely damaged.
+Only most of the 'highly functioning' intellectually disabled subjects had their teeth treated, others simply had their teeth pulled, as they could not cooperate with dental treatments.
+Nonetheless, the researchers felt that, scientifically speaking, the experiment was a success.